pconrad-fb/restructured-dreams/source/rest/images.rst

 Images and figures
 ------------------

 Images and figures are directives that display pictures.
-The simplest syntax looks like this:
+The simplest version of the syntax looks like this:

 ::